morinota/TIL/semi_documents/whole seminar/marp_backdoor_criterion/semi_backdoor_critation.md

 # Thank you for your listening!

-### let's enjoy your profound and interesting analytics life.:satisfied:
+### pls enjoy your profound and interesting analytics life.:satisfied:

 #### Reference